New Year’s Eve at Epcot: Everything You Need to Know

 For the Epcot New Year’s Eve fireworks, I recommend finding a good viewing spot somewhere around the world showcase by 11!
 People are lined up far before then, but we wanted to enjoy the celebration before waiting for a while.
 They do this firework show twice during the night, but the countdown at midnight is really fun, and the fireworks are crazy!
 If you’re staying at one of the resorts I mentioned, I would try to get a spot near the World Showcase exit so you’re not trapped in the exiting crowds!

-Epcot New Year’s Eve Tips Recap
+New Year’s Eve at Epcot Tips Recap

 Have you ever experienced Disney at the holidays?
 What did you think?